Ofer Levi: Biography

 Levy was born and raised in Kiryat Ata to Hannah and Mordechai, the seventh child out of nine children.
 He first started singing on stage and in front of an audience at the age of 5 and a half.
 At the age of 6 he sang the Arabic song "Bahia" by Muhammad al-Azbiat an Egyptian singer at a family event, at the time.
 At the age of 12 he left his parents house and moved to Kibbutz Eilon, but after a few years he left the kibbutz and returned to his parents' house to help his father, who had financial difficulties.
+His sister, Hagit, was married to Israeli singer Avi Toledano.

 At the age of 17, Levy had a car accident in which he lost his brother Yitzhak.
 The brothers returned from a night out in the Haifa area, and during the trip they slipped into an abyss.
 In 1982, Levy enlisted in the Golani Brigade as a magistrate, fighting in the 1982 War in Lebanon.
-His sister, Hagit, was married to Israeli singer Avi Toledano.
+In an interview in 2025, he confessed to physically abusing and executing prisoners of war, stating: "I was violent towards the terrorists.
+It wasn't just tying them up, it was kicking, slamming the gunstock against their heads, wounding them to oblivion [...] [they] remained alive?
+Not with me".

 Music career

-Levy auditioned for a military band but was disqualified for choosing to sing in Arabic.After his release from the army, he began performing in clubs in Haifa under the name Ferdi as a tribute to the Turkish singer Ferdi Tayfur.
+Levy auditioned for a military band but was disqualified for choosing to sing in Arabic.
+After his release from the army, he began performing in clubs in Haifa under the name Ferdi as a tribute to the Turkish singer Ferdi Tayfur.
 In 1988 he released his first album "Ha'Kalfan", which was a success among Turkish and Arabic music lovers.
 Yaakov Lamai arranged the songs for the album.
 In January 1990, the album "Tefilat Adam" was released, a live album recorded during his performance in Turkey.

 In May 1990, shortly after the release of the live album, the album "Lo Yachol Bil'adea" was released, which was a success among oriental music lovers.
 The songs on the album include "Ah'avat Emet", "Rotze Bach", "Sawah" (an Arabic song, originally by Abdel-Halim Hafez).

 In 1991, the album "Kochav Shnot Ha'tishim" was released, which became a bestseller.
 3 songs from the album became huge hits: "Yom Ha'ravakim", "Hachziri li et bni" and "Maa'yan Ha'neurim".

 In January 1992, the album "Nistarot Darchei Ha'el" was released.
 The songs on the album were arranged by Momin Sessler and Eli Orlo (two producers and musicians who came to Israel from Turkey).